GelMA Series Story

 GelMA A is a result of a unique blend of GelMA and alginate, which provides the most advantageous gelatin-based bioink in the world.
 This blend exhibits unparalleled printability at room temperature with a minimal risk for nozzle clogging, even in bioprinting systems with no thermal control.
-Crosslinking is possible through either the UV activation of the photoinitiator or through the addition of our ionic crosslinking solution, which allows tuning the mechanical properties of printed constructs for the best match with desired engineered tissues.
+Crosslinking is possible through either light activation of the photoinitiator or through the addition of our ionic crosslinking solution, which allows tuning the mechanical properties of printed constructs for the best match with desired engineered tissues.

 GelMA C is a special blend of GelMA and nanofibrillar cellulose, which takes advantage of the best features of both components.
 This blend exhibits smooth printability at room temperature without a thermal control, and also provides fibrillar morphology benefiting certain cell types.
-GelMA C is quickly crosslinked through the UV activation of a photoinitiator or through the addition of our ionic crosslinking solution.
+GelMA C is quickly crosslinked through light activation of a photoinitiator or through the addition of our ionic crosslinking solution.
 The ink retains its shear thinning properties at physiological conditions exhibiting excellent printability through a wide range of nozzle diameters and at low extrusion pressures.

 The GelMA HA has been formulated to incorporate methacrylate hyaluronic acid into our globally known GelMA products.
 Hyaluronic acid plays an important role in a wide variety of different tissues such as skin, cartilage, bone, and nerves.
 The research possibilities are immense.